 Houses are connected to free public electricity that experiences daily power cuts.
 The village has 2 public water pumps.

 According to current regulations school is now mandatory in India.

 • Government (public) schools are free, but uniforms and the bulk of school supplies are not.
 For the poorest families these costs are high.
 The son’s education becomes the priority, which tends to perpetuate inequality between boys and girls.
 Kindergarten and primary classes have 50 to 80 students.

 • Private schools are varied in quality and importance.
 They have tuition fees with an admission charge, to which an annual cost of 5,000 to 50,000 Rupees (INR) is added (60€ to 600€).
 This sum includes uniforms, school supplies, meals and private bus services.
 These schools grow in number as the standard of living rises.

 Vellai Thamarai runs regular surveys in villages: for each candidate family, the age and number of siblings, and their parents’ situation, profession and income are noted down.
-In this way, the school applies its ‘’poorest first” policy and its gender parity principle.
+The School applies two principles of selection : welcome first the neediest,‘’poorest first” policy, and ensure its gender parity principle.